-There are only two attractions that feature both an in-queue photo op and Express access, and those are The Amazing Adventures of Spider-Man and Escape from Gringotts.
+There are only two attractions that feature both an in-queue photo op and Express access, and those are The Amazing Adventures of Spider-Man and Harry Potter and the Escape from Gringotts.
 And, yes, if you use your Express Pass, you’ll be missing out.

 Can you tell me again how Express Passes work for shows?

 All the big shows at Universal Orlando have a separate queue for folks with Express Pass access – quite similar to the rides.
-When the doors open for show seating, the Express Pass line gets first shot at the seats, and then everyone else is let in.
+When the doors open for show seating, the Express Pass line gets first shot, and then everyone else is let in.